BEST TRAVEL BOOKS FROM AROUND THE WORLD

 The Savvy Globetrotter

-Well that is the first 40 – there are 40 more to come!
-What did you think of my selection above?
+Well that is the first 40 BEST TRAVEL BOOKS – there are 40 more IN PART 2 AND EVEN MORE IN PARTS 3 AND 4, What did you think of my selection above?
 Have I listed some of your favourites or are they not on the list?
-Please leave any suggestions and thoughts in the comments section – I haven’t got a definitive list for the next 40 – is there something you think simply MUST be on that list!
+Please leave any suggestions and thoughts in the comments section!

 Disclaimer – this post contains affiliate links.
 If you click on one and make a purchase, I might make a little spending money which may fund